QuangNhatqn/DoAnNhomTVSN/README.md

 See also the list of contributors who participated in this project.
 License this project created by University of Information Technology’s students and was guided by Nguyen Cong Hoan professor.
 Anyone cares about this can copy this code.

-THIS IS PRODUCT BY THE STUDENT OF THE INFORMATION SYSTEM,UNIVERSITY OF INFORMATION TECHNOLOGY.
+THIS IS PRODUCT BY THE STUDENT OF THE INFORMATION SYSTEM, UNIVERSITY OF INFORMATION TECHNOLOGY.